 - Its industry consists of tourism, agricultural products, cement, soap and small scale beverages.

 - Rwanda also exports coffee, tea, hides and tin ore.

-Do you know any interesting facts about Rwanda that we’ve missed?
+Do you know any interesting or fun facts about Rwanda that we’ve missed?
 Share them here in the comments section below!